tenyokawamura/PREFLOW/README.md

 Note that the **PREFLOW** does not model QPOs.
 Here, the information which should help users to try the model is briefly summarized.
-See [Kawamura et al. 2021](https://arxiv.org/abs/2107.12517) (submitted to MNRAS) for the details of modelling the variability.
+See [Kawamura et al. 2021](https://arxiv.org/abs/2107.12517) (submitted to MNRAS) for the details of modeling the variability.

-The **PREFLOW** model makes following assumptions:
+The **PREFLOW** model makes the following assumptions:
 - The truncated disk / hot inner flow geometry.
 - Mass accretion rate fluctuations propagates inwards between the inner region of the truncated disk, **rout**--**rds**,